michalhapka/trex_workshop2023/SAPT/h2_h2/cisd/README.md

-H2---H2 example , T-shaped geometry
+# H2---H2 example

-1. Run Hartree-Fock using Quantum Package for monomers A and B. Use the provided .xyz files and aug-cc-pvdz basis set.
+- Run CISD using Quantum Package for monomers A and B. Coordinates are given in .xyz files.
+Use aug-cc-pvdz basis set.
-2. Run SAPT using GammCor
+- Run SAPT using GammCor

 See the attached exercises.pdf file for details.